top of page

 How To Become A Writers' Assistant

 The writers' assistant job gives most people their first experience inside a writers' room.
-And that can be an amazing experience.
+And that can be an amazing chance to learn.

-You get to see how an episode is crafted.
-You get to see how to create a season of television.
+You get to see how an episode is crafted and how the professionals create a season of television.

 It's one thing to learn things by the book.
 It's a whole other thing to experience them and see how they fit into the very practical and commercial medium of TV.

 These jobs are hard to come by.
-And even when you see an open position, it can be really difficult to know enough to be qualified to get the job.
+They're not posted online.
+There's only one position per show.
+And even if you somehow see an open position, it can be really difficult to get the job over those already working on the show.

 1. What a writers' assistant does

-2. What you need to know to be prepared for the job
+2. How to be prepared for the job

 So, let's start by defining the job itself...